 See 6124 for this type of revenue received from federal grants through OSPI.
-See 6324 for this type of revenue received from agencies other than OSPI.
+See 6324 for this type of revenue received through an agency other than OSPI.

 (Reference: Individuals with Disabilities Education Act (IDEA) Amendments of 2004, Public Law 108-446.)